turkaysoftware/zafuse/README.md

 1. Navigate to the **[Releases](https://github.com/turkaysoftware/zafuse/releases/latest)** page.
 2. Download the latest ZIP file.
-3.  **Extract all files from the ZIP** (The application requires all included files to be in the same directory to run correctly).
+3.  **Extract all files from the ZIP** (Important: Application requires all folder contents to run correctly).
 4. Launch the executable corresponding to your architecture:
     * `Zafuse_x64.exe`: For standard 64-bit Intel/AMD systems.
-    * `Zafuse_arm64.exe`: For ARM-based Windows devices like Surface Pro.
+    * `Zafuse_arm64.exe`: For ARM-based devices like Surface Pro.

 ---

-## 🛡️ Security & Integrity
+## 🛡️ Security

-* **Zero Dependencies:** Purely built to eliminate risks from third-party library vulnerabilities.
+* **Zero Data Export Policy:** Your privacy is our priority; no data leaves your machine.
-* **Offline Processing:** No internet connection required for analysis; your data remains private.
+* **No Dependencies:** Developed entirely from scratch using its own source code, there are no risks from security vulnerabilities in third-party libraries.
-* **Open Source:** The entire source code is available for audit and community contribution.
+* **Open Source:** All source code for the program is open and can be reviewed by anyone.

 ---

 ## 📄 License

-This software is provided for free as part of the Türkay Software developer utility suite.
+This software is offered free of charge as part of the **Türkay Software solutions package** and is protected under the [**MIT License**](https://github.com/turkaysoftware/zafuse?tab=MIT-1-ov-file).